-Invokana lawsuits claim the manufacturers failed to warn patients and their doctors of serious risks linked to the drug.
+Invokana lawsuits claim that manufacturers failed to warn patients and their doctors of serious risks linked to the drug.
 Patient injuries include amputations, kidney damage and diabetic ketoacidosis.
-As of May 2018, more than 1,000 people had sued the drug’s maker, Johnson & Johnson.
+As of August 2018, more than 1,000 people had sued the drug’s maker, Johnson & Johnson.

 The U.S. Judicial Panel on Multidistrict Litigation consolidated Invokana cases in December 2016.
 These lawsuits make up MDL No. 2750 in a New Jersey federal court.

 Lawsuits say Invokana users suffered amputations, diabetic ketoacidosis and kidney damage.